Log in to access registration, grades, and other student information here.

 - Review your DPR and search for classes in the Student Center via the Portal, see the Class Schedule, and check the University Catalog for complete course descriptions of all the classes you are considering.
 Take note of any prerequisites, corequisites, and the semester(s) the courses are offered.

 - Determine which courses have the greatest priority for you, and list the courses you want in priority order including the Class Number which identifies the course and section.
 Note alternative courses or sections which will also fit your schedule.
 You will be limited to a maximum of 16 units, except seniors and postbaccalaureate students who are allowed a maximum of 17 units during Priority Registration, so pick your most important courses.
-During Add/Drop Period, only seniors and postbaccalaureate students may add up to 21 units except graduate students that may add up to 18 units for the semester.
+During Add/Drop Period, students may add up to 21 units except graduate students that may add up to 18 units for the semester.
 See Important Dates & Deadlines and Step 4: Enroll in Classes for additional information.